 one day. all in.

-On February 16th, we're asking you to join with fellow alumni and JHS community members from around the world as we work together to give back to the school we love.
+Save the date for our fifth annual Day of Giving on February 15, 2024!
+We're asking you to join with fellow alumni and JHS community members from around the world as we work together to give back to the school we love.
 Your generosity will enable us to continue our mission of educating young men and women for others.

 Sgt.
 Sean Patrick Fennerty '99 Fund